OpenClaw Alternative: Secure AI Agents with OpenLegion

 Teams burning budget on agent loops need hard limits.
 Without built-in cost controls, a recursive loop or misconfigured agent can consume hundreds of dollars before manual intervention.
 OpenLegion's per-agent budget controls enforce limits at the orchestration layer with automatic cutoff.

 Teams deploying to customer-facing channels need more than a web GUI.
-OpenLegion deploys agents to CLI, Telegram, Discord, Slack, and WhatsApp — plus webhook endpoints for external integrations — from a single YAML configuration.
+OpenLegion deploys agents to CLI, Telegram, Discord, Slack, and WhatsApp — plus webhook endpoints for external integrations — via environment-configured channel tokens.

 Getting Started